 The difference between papa and the white collar worker is the former whirled bodies while the latter whirled planets on the computer.
 If we put papa into modern terms of a dad being a klutz on a new computer, we would probably not jump to the conclusion he was drunk, even though he had a few drinks to alleviate pressures at work.
 What papa's waltz has in common with the computerized planets and even life itself is, "It was all orderly and yet it made no sense."

-As a dance, however, papa's waltz is an advanced version of the cross crawl Cross-Crawl (enclosed) integrating a child's development, smell from above (whiskey), touch on right (ear), sight on left (mom's frown), and taste beneath (fresh bed sheets).
+As a dance, however, papa's waltz is an advanced version of the Cross-Crawl (enclosed) integrating a child's development, smell from above (whiskey), touch on right (ear), sight on left (mom's frown), and taste beneath (fresh bed sheets).
 Sound was the music, papa's tapping, and his missed beats and the falling pans integrate human errors and random factors into the learning.

 Letter 2 — examines archetypes in the poem and explains the poem's meaning.